Easy Golden Turmeric Oatmeal

 How to Make Turmeric Oats

-While I chose to make these on the stovetop, you could definitely make them as turmeric overnight oats instead.
+While I chose to make these on the stovetop, you could certainly make them in the microwave, crockpot or as turmeric overnight oats instead.

-There are so many ways to utilize oats, like I talk about in this how to meal prep oatmeal post.
+There are so many ways to utilize oats for breakfast – check out more tips in this how to meal prep oatmeal post.

-I like to add my chia seeds in the final minute or two to thicken everything up.
+I like to add my chia seeds in the final minute or two to thicken everything up, and a bit of sea salt to emphasize the flavor.

 For toppings, I love pepitas and berries for more antioxidants and flavor.
 And of course, a big glob of peanut butter.